-The DragonFly™ 2020 Pro 3D Printer makes it possible to 3D print antennas, arrays and Radio Frequency Identification (RFID) tags using conductive nanoparticle silver and dielectric inks.
-This innovation enables antennas to play a role in more products and for antennas to be placed in new locations.
-The Internet of Things (IoT) and other connected technology applications, such as the adding of antennas to packaging or flexible antennas and RFID tags are just a few examples of the march of connectivity and thus antennas into more and more locations The ability to 3D print fine-featured circuitry with complex geometries and built-in antennas results from an additive manufacturing technology able to produce a better performing product with reduced product size and weight.
+The DragonFly™ Pro System makes it possible to 3D print antennas, arrays and Radio Frequency Identification (RFID) tags using conductive nano-particle silver and dielectric inks.
+This innovation enables antennas to play a role in more products and locations.
+Various technology applications, such as the Internet of Things (IoT), antenna-embedded packaging, flexible antennas and RFID tags are just a few examples of the future of connected devices made possible with the DragonFly™ Pro System.